 ALERT - Physician Scam

-The following has recently come to the attention of the Drug Enforcement Administration, Office of Diversion Control:
+The following has recently come to the attention of the Drug Enforcement Administration, Diversion Control Division:

 The Medical Society of New Jersey has recently learned that con artists have targeted physicians with a phony questionnaire asking for vital, confidential information, including the physician’s DEA numbers, social security number and credit card data.